 Maine Climate Corps

-Green circle with pine tree and north star plus words "Dirigo" and "Maine Climate Corps."The Maine Climate Corps is a strategy to meet the ambitious goals in Maine Won't Wait.
-Volunteering and service is a defining characteristic of Maine communities, and climate action to date has been championed by countless volunteers.
+Green circle with pine tree and north star plus words "Dirigo" and "Maine Climate Corps."The Maine Climate Corps is a strategy to meet the ambitious goals in Maine Won't Wait, the State's Climate Action Plan.
+Volunteerism and service is a defining characteristic of Maine communities, and climate action to date has been championed by countless volunteers.

 The Maine Climate Corps is an opportunity for more Mainers to intensely focus on helping the state achieve its climate goals, while also strengthening community resiliency, and offering participants opportunities for personal and professional growth.